auspatious/cloud-native-geospatial-eo-workshop/README.md

 There are two activities, each with an annotated notebook:

-- Activity 1: Find, Load, Visualise
+- Activity 1: Find, Load and Visualise Sentinel-2 from Earth Search
-- Activity 2: Cloud Native Land Productivity for SDG 15
+- Activity 2: Cloud Native Land Productivity for SDG 15 using Landsat from MSPC
+- Activity 3: Exploring Land Productivity Data using STAC Geoparquet

-Activity 1 demonstrates how to query the Digital Earth Australia STAC catalog and produce a visually appealing image for a location in Australia.
+Activity 1 demonstrates how to query the Earth Search STAC API from Element-84 and produce a visually appealing image for a location in Utah.

 Activity 2 demonstrates how to measure land productivity as a subindicator of Sustainable Development Goal indicator 15.3.1: